 Collections-Connections-Communities (CCC) is a Strategic Research Initiative launched in 2022 to promote and develop collections-based research across the University of Cambridge collections (Museums, Libraries, Gardens and Archives).
 It focuses on three key research themes: Health & Wellbeing, Environment & Sustainability, and Society & Identity, and has a strong interest in participatory research practices.

 Neal Spencer (Deputy Director, Collections & Research) is the co-chair of CCC, ensuring that the Museum is deeply connected to the initiative.
 During 2022, the Museum received CCC support for a participatory research project Making Connections Through Collections, which has since received further funding from the Research England Enhancing Research Culture fund.
-Other Fitzwilliam Museum projects, including Walking with Constable, Growing Networks, and Agnes Block, embody the multidisciplinary and participatory approach to our collections research.
+Other Fitzwilliam Museum projects, including Walking the Landscape, Growing Networks, and Agnes Block, embody the multidisciplinary and participatory approach to our collections research.
 The Black Atlantic: Power, People, Resistance exhibitions draw upon research on the history of the collections and the role of the visual in the exploitation of people and ecologies.

 CVC, Cambridge Visual Culture